camacho Feb25

 Location: HSS 332

 Angelica Camacho is an Assistant Professor in the Department of Criminal Justice Studies at San Francisco State University.
 Her current research documents the 2011 and 2013 Pelican Bay California Prisoner Hunger Strikes and the subsequent uprising of their families.
 She engages and forefronts SHU prisoners and their families’ theorization about social transformation and the carceral state.
 Camacho examines the ways prisoners have used their bodies, spirit, and mental strength against the prison apparatus to resist the conditions of confinement in Security Housing Units (SHU).
 Additionally, she analyzes how people have become anesthetized to the brutality of solitary confinement and points to the rise of moral panics around the Mexican Mafia.
-Camacho simultaneously explores how the War on Drugs, Gangs, and the criminalization of Latinx communities have contributed to the rise of the prison industrial complex in California.
+Camacho simultaneously explores how the War on Drugs, Gangs, and the criminalization of Latinx communities contributed to the rise of the prison industrial complex in California.

 Ph.D.
 Ethnic Studies, University of California, Riverside, 2017